dronir/SpotifyControl/README.md

-# SpotifyControl - Control Spotify at OS X Terminal
+# Control Spotify at OS X Terminal

 This is a AppleScript for controlling Spotify through Terminal.app.